-A roadway street with raised medians providing regional continuity and carries large volumes of traffic between areas of the city and through the city.
-Typical cross-section are six lanes contained within 150 feet of right of way.
+A roadway street with raised medians providing regional Major Arterial contained within 100-feet of right of way.

 A roadway street providing traffic movement between arterial and local streets, with some direct access to abutting commercial and multi-family land uses.
 Center left- turn lanes are provided to allow for greater access.
-Typical cross-section is four lanes contained within 100-feet of right of way.
+Typical cross-section is four lanes service to origins and destinations within corridors with a width of three-fourths of a mile on each side of each fixed transit route.
+The corridor shall include an area with a three-fourths of a mile radius at the ends of each fixed route.